-We create illusions, deny reality, become more disconnected, feel sad, confused and empty—and then choose not to understand why, preferring to accuse life of being bad.
+In this way, we create illusions, deny reality, become more disconnected, feel sad, confused and empty—and then choose not to understand why, preferring to accuse life of being bad.
 We fear the beauty that life could be and resist the truth.
 All of this may not apply to all of ourselves, but even if it applies just a little, it’s a waste.

 The notion of an “illusory reality” may sound like an oxymoron, but it’s not.
 We constantly make up stories about life that simply aren’t true, causing us to live in this temporary state of illusion.
 That’s what life on planet Earth is, you know.
 It’s a prime example of an illusory reality, and inside us is everything we need to wake up to the truth of this.

-This brings us to the next aspect to consider along our evolutionary journey, which is that everything that happens has meaning.
-Every mood or life event—big or small, inner or outer—is a message, and it’s up to us to decide to decipher them.
+This brings us to the next aspect to consider along our evolutionary journey.
+Which is that everything that happens has meaning.
+Every mood or life event—big or small, inner or outer—is a message.
+And it’s up to us to decide to decipher them.
 Or not.
 If we make an effort, we’ll succeed in sorting things out.
 But it won’t all lay out in front of us immediately, and the process won’t be a straight line.

 But sure as spring follows winter, the meaning of everything will unfold.
 The more this happens, the more peace we will know; our joy will expand.
 Know too that nothing will take on deeper meaning without our commitment and a serious effort.
 We have to put some skin in this game.
 Otherwise life will seem sterile and filled with anxiety.

 We need to flip things around, assessing everything that happens in every hour of every day, and asking, “How is this a message?
 What does this reflect to me?
 How is this a sign of the total picture of my life that I am not yet grasping?”
 With this kind of open inquiry, we will get meaningful answers; reality will reveal itself to us.
-Then all the little pieces in our lives will start to fall into place, and we’ll sort out the puzzle that is our life.
+Then all the little pieces in our lives will start to fall into place.
+And we’ll sort out the puzzle that is our life.

 Strange as this may seem at first, there isn’t anything we experience that doesn’t need to happen exactly as it does.
 This isn’t because a God-in-the-sky is meting out punishments and rewards; that kind of thinking totally misses the point.
 Rather, our experiences are the net result of where we are on our journey.
-This is our own personal process, and we cannot in this moment be in any other place than where we are right now.
+This is our own personal process.
+And we cannot in this moment be in any other place than where we are right now.

 To be angry, self-rejecting or impatient about where we are in our growth process is akin to a child being upset because it is not yet an adult.
 We can likely all agree that that would be foolish.
 If we’re halfway grown up, there’s no value in scolding ourselves—or anyone else, for that matter—for where we are.
 Moreover, if we reject our current state and get angry about it, we put up barricades that prohibit the train from moving.